dunglas/mercure/spec/mercure.md

     will be pushed, using formats such as JSON Patch [@RFC6902] or JSON Merge Patch [@RFC7386].
 *   `cookie-name`: the name of the cookie that contains the JWS [@!RFC7515] used for authorization ((#authorization)).
 If this attribute is not set, the name of the cookie is assumed to be `mercureAuthorization`.
-Using this attribute allows prevents cookie name conflicts when using multiple hubs on the same domain.
+Using this attribute allows to prevent cookie name conflicts when using multiple hubs on the same domain.
 *   `key-set`: the URL of the key set to use to decrypt updates, encoded in the JWK set format (JSON Web Key Set) [@!RFC7517].
 See (#encryption).
 As this key set will contain a secret